MISP/misp-book/appendices/README.md

     );
     ```

-Required variables are:
+Required variables:

 * `apacheEnv` – name of the HTTP header that will contain user name.
 Usually `REMOTE_USER`
-* `ldapServer` – FQDN or IP address of LDAP server.
-TODO: Encryption
+* `ldapServer` – a full LDAP URI of the form ldap://hostname:port or ldaps://hostname:port for SSL encryption
 * `ldapReaderUser` – DN or RDN LDAP user with permission to read LDAP information about users
 * `ldapReaderPassword` – password for that user
 * `ldapDN` – DN for path that contains users

-Optional variables are:
+Optional variables:

 * `ldapSearchFilter` - LDAP search filter.
 * `ldapSearchAttribute` - LDAP attribute that contains username.
 Default: `uid`
 * `ldapEmailField` - LDAP attribute (string) or attributes (array) that will be checked if contains user e-mail address.
+If you want to change or add field, you should also add that field/fields to `ldapFilter`.
 Default: `mail`
 * `ldapFilter` – fields that will be fetched from LDAP server.
 Default: `mail` and `memberof`
 * `ldapUserGroup` - LDAP group that must be assigned to user to access MISP.
 Default: not set
 * `updateUser` - if `true`, MISP will update existing users information (like e-mail address or role) from LDAP after login.
 Default: `false`